mondaycom/vibe/README.md

 ### Font installation

-We don't import fonts ourselves, we work best with the following fonts - Poppins, Figtree and Roboto, we recommend adding the following `link` import to your application
+We don't import fonts ourselves, we work best with the following fonts - Poppins, Figtree and Roboto, we recommend adding the following `link` import to your application.

 ```html
 <link